RobertBaruch/vz80core/README.md

 vz80core, a formally-verified Z80 core written in Verilog.

+*"The rules of magic were about as regular as the instruction set on a Z80."*<br/>
+-- *Wizard's Bane*, Rick Cook, 1997

 Not much documentation here, since it's still a work in progress and will likely change radically from time to time.
 Still, there's some information in each file, and especially in z80fi_tests.md.